ralna/GALAHAD/doc/C/rst-dir/struct_bllsb_control_type.rst

 	bool generate_qplib_file

-if .generate_qplib_file is .true. if a QPLIB file describing the current problem is to be generated
+if .generate_qplib_file is true, a QPLIB file describing the current problem is to be generated

+.. index:: pair: variable; symmetric_linear_solver
+.. _doxid-structbllsb__control__type_symmetric_linear_solver:

+.. ref-code-block:: cpp
+	:class: doxyrest-title-code-block

+	char symmetric_linear_solver[31]

+the name of the symmetric-indefinite linear equation solver used.
+Possible choices are currently: 'sils', 'ma27', 'ma57', 'ma77', 'ma86', 'ma97', 'ssids', 'mumps', 'pardiso', 'mkl_pardiso', 'pastix', 'wsmp', and 'sytr', although only 'sytr' and, for OMP 4.0-compliant compilers, 'ssids' are installed by default; others are easily installed (see README.external).
+More details of the capabilities of each solver are provided in the documentation for :ref:`galahad_sls<details-sls__solvers>`.

 .. index:: pair: variable; sif_file_name
 .. _doxid-structbllsb__control__type_sif_file_name: